runeh/mockumental/README.md

 - isStatic and isDynamic stuff: so `.json.js` should run the js to create the json.
-- CORS
 - Web UI
-- use built in routing API
 - Use chalk for colors and stuff
 - "quit" and "show" routes in cli?
 - Care about accept types?
 Sounds like too much work for too little utility?